 Both are popular choices in the market; let us discuss some of the major difference:

 - Drawing in AutoCAD is powerful and easy to create.
-In CATIA, creating a drawing is a difficult task as it is an advanced design software with engineering capability.
+Creating a drawing is a difficult task in CATIA as it is an advanced design software with engineering capability.

 - AutoCAD cannot calculate lifecycle management, while CATIA can.

 - CATIA has mold design tools, while AutoCAD does not have them.

 - CATIA can perform simulation on any product.
 It is not possible in AutoCAD.

 - AutoCAD works with nonparametric technology, and CATIA works with parametric and Parasolid technology.